Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 For example, I emailed Europcar, and they confirmed that 3rd-party liability insurance is included in every rental.
 So the price you see is the price you’ll be charged.
 No unexpected liability insurance fee once you arrive!

 But that’s not always the case.
-Team member Harlan says he was forced to pay extra for liability insurance in Ireland, even though he used his Chase Sapphire Preferred for primary rental coverage.
+Team member Harlan says he was forced to pay extra for liability insurance in Ireland, even though he used his Chase Sapphire Preferred Card for primary rental coverage.

 And team member Joseph recently reserved a rental car in Cancun, where he was quoted a suspiciously low ~$6 per week.
 After reaching out to the rental agency, liability coverage was mandatory, which increased the price to ~$170 per week.